Mutual Adaptation in Human-Robot Co-Transportation with Human Preference Uncertainty: Simulation Results

-This table shows that across all environments, using the mode transition model with different $\eta$ values consistently yields lower objective costs for the team compared to not using the model.
+\textbf{Model validation:} To quantitatively evaluate our model, we compare the robot's objective costs \eqref{eq:robot_utility} with and without the mode transition mechanism across all four environments.
+For each environment, we randomly sample twenty different ($\alpha$, $\gamma$) values from their respective ranges and compute the average accumulated objective cost with standard deviation for the resulting human-robot trajectories, presented in Table~\ref{Tab_average_objective_costs}.
+This table shows that across all environments, using the mode transition model with different $\eta$ values consistently yields lower objective costs for the team than fixed human-leading mode, denoted as ``Without Model''.
+In this baseline, the robot follows the human preferred option obtained by~\eqref{eq_H_decision} from start to end, without depending on $\eta$.
 When $\eta=5$, the mode transition happens early, resulting in slightly lower objective costs than without the model.
 With $\eta = 10.5$, the model yields similar costs in environments 1 and 2 but achieves greater cost reduction in environments 3 and 4.
 This reflects that by the time the human stubbornness parameter exceeded 1, the human started to prefer the option initially favored by the robot for the team.
-Furthermore, when $\eta=15$, the robot successfully guides the human to adopt its initially selected path for the team in almost all environments.
-The results statistically and quantitatively verify the effectiveness of our model in guiding the team toward safer and more efficient path options.
+Furthermore, when $\eta=15$, the robot successfully guides the human to adopt its initially selected path in all environments.
+These results statistically and quantitatively support \textbf{H2} and verify the effectiveness of our model in guiding the team toward safer and more efficient paths with defined objective cost (~\ref{eq:robot_utility}).
 It is also worth noting that in all experiments, we do not observe locked cycles when the robot is leading, as discussed in Sec.~\ref{HBM}.